Parable of the Renegades

 "There you go with that excuse again.
 It's because we're not related isn't it?"

-Rea looked at him with slightly concerned eyes.
+Rea gazed at him with slightly concerned eyes.

 "Is it really okay for us to be doing this?"
-Lucas murmured under his breath as he looked at his own distorted reflection on the water.
+Lucas murmured under his breath as he averted his sight to his own distorted reflection on the water.

 "You shouldn't be getting nervous.
 This is nothing compared to how it's done in Nihan," Rea said.
 "At least I'm wearing my swimsuit and you have a towel around your waist."

-She stretched her limbs to help herself relax.
-Lucas tucked in his legs to avoid any physical contact in response.
+She stretched out her limbs and relaxed.
+In response, Lucas tucked legs in to avoid any physical contact.

-"Speaking of Nihan," she added.
+"Speaking of Nihan," Rea added.
 "I hear that people who relax in the hot springs together tend to be more open about themselves.
-Like this is the chance for them to ask each other for their deepest secrets."
+Like this is the chance for them to understand each other better."

 Lucas shuddered.
 "R-really?"